Orlandini-Sebastien/the-best-marvel/README.md

 ### Comics Section
 🦸‍♂️ I’ve also added animations in the hero section to make it more appealing.
 It features several components that I discovered and customized: a 3D card effect, a card hover effect, and a grid/dot background.
 More design ideas are in the works.

+### Series : Another design 🎆 ❗️

+A direction-aware hover effect using Framer Motion.

 ## Technical Implementation

 ⚡️ Additionally, I used ShadCN/UI for the search bar, pagination, and dark mode.